ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R280]**
 Data at rest in a BPI MUST be encrypted.

-[[R280]](#r280) Testability: Any data stored in a common, widely used storage medum such as a database can be encrypted either through native cryptographic libraries or using widely available, security audited cryptographic libraries which have a test suite e.g. [Sodium](https://doc.libsodium.org/).
+[[R280]](#r280) Testability: Any data stored in a common, widely used storage medum such as a database can be encrypted either through native cryptographic libraries or using widely available, security-audited cryptographic libraries which have a test suite e.g. [Sodium](https://doc.libsodium.org/).
 Therefore, the requirement is testable.

 #### **[R281]**
 BPI Storage arranged in a network MUST support pairwise key/identity relationships between storage nodes.